If you want to teach English in China but don’t know where to start, this blog is for you.

 Think about it – you’re applying for a teaching job in China where grammar and spelling are important.
 If your resume is littered with mistakes, what kind of impression do you think this makes?

-Additionally, make sure your resume shows all of your work experience.
+Additionally, make sure your resume shows your relevant work experience.
 It’s ok if there are gaps in your employment, but explain why.

 Making a good impression at your interview is even more important than perfecting your resume.

-If you're serious about teaching in China, make a good impression in your resume and interview.
+If you're serious about teaching in China, try to make a good impression in your resume and interview.

-Dress well, speak clearly, and articulate why you would be a great teacher in China.
+Try to speak clearly and articulate why you would be a great teacher in China.

 Make sure you’re ready for your interview on time.
 If you’re not on time, or have to reschedule more than once, what do you think this says about the way you work?